|Built:||26th November 2001 at Halewood|

 The ultimate destination was the beautiful 14th Century Langley Castle, nestled in the Northumbrian valley of the South Tyne.
 With Jaguars lined up around the castle and the flags flying it was time for Afternoon Tea, but not just any old Afternoon Tea - this was Gentleman's Afternoon Tea.
 After all, we are 'Jaaag' drivers.
 Check out the Gallery.

-Next stop - probably - back to the Jaguar Breakfast Club at the British Motor Museum, Gaydon on Saturday 5th October 2019.
+Next stop, back to the Jaguar Breakfast Club at the British Motor Museum, Gaydon on Saturday 5th September 2020.